AbdulkhaliqH/alx-pre_course/0x01-git/README.md

-My second readme is in progress
+My second readme is completed